 Have you tried tabbouleh?
 The salad is a staple in Middle Eastern cultures, bursting with fresh flavors that complement each other.
-Many recipes feature bulgur wheat, but I’m switching things up a bit with my tabbouleh salad and using cauliflower instead.
+Many recipes feature bulgur wheat, but I’m switching things up a bit with my raw cauliflower tabbouleh recipe instead.

-The vegetable is one of the healthiest in the world: With just 29 calories per serving, cauliflower is full of anti-inflammatory nutrients and antioxidants, and it gives this tabbouleh salad heft while keeping it low-carb.
+With just 29 calories per serving, cauliflower is full of anti-inflammatory nutrients and antioxidants, and it gives this tabbouleh salad heft while keeping it low-carb.
+This vegetable truly is one of the healthiest in the world.

-Roughly chop up a head of cauliflower, then add it to the food processor and pulse until it reaches a rice-like consistency (psst: you’ll do something similar when you make this cauliflower pizza crust, another favorite cauliflower recipe).
+Chop up a head of cauliflower.
+Then add it to the food processor, and pulse until it reaches a rice-like consistency.
+(Psst: You’ll do something similar when you make this cauliflower pizza crust, another favorite cauliflower recipe.)

 - 1 large head cauliflower